victorsilent/bijoux/README.md

 Yes!
 Another CSS framework!
-But without difference from any other.
+But with no difference from any other.
 This framework is only a case study :)

 # WIP